-2.0 Project assessment
+2.0 Project Assessment

-2.1 Energy savings estimate
+2.1 Energy Savings Estimate

-State the electric or natural gas usage for both the Base Case and Energy Efficient Case.
+• State the electric or natural gas usage for both the Base Case and Energy Efficient Case.
 Calculate the savings for kW demand reduction, kWh and/or m3 annual energy reduction.
-Clarify if savings occur in winter months (November to April) and/or summer months (May to October).
+Clarify if savings occur in winter months (Nov - Apr) and/or summer months (May - Oct).
 Present the energy savings, along with the corresponding cost savings, in tabular form as shown in Examples 2 and 3.
 Explain how the energy savings estimates were determined (e.g. engineering calculations, manufacturer's equipment performance datasheets, etc.) and include all calculations and energy rates used to calculate cost savings in an Appendix.